Doubly robust tests of exposure effects under high-dimensional confounding: Data analysis

 \section{Data analysis}

 Glycemic control in critically ill patients is still the subject of controversy, in terms of the optimal limits in which glucose levels are best kept.
 In the Leuven II randomised trial \citep{van_den_berghe_intensive_2001}, strict glycemic control (with the maintenance of glycemia between 80 and 110 milligram per deciliter (mg/dl)) resulted in reduced mortality.
 Later multi-center studies could not replicate these findings, including the NICE-SUGAR trial \citep{finfer_intensive_2009}.
 Current guidelines usually recommend glycemic control between 140 and 180mg/dl.
 In the Ghent University Intensive Care Unit (UZ Ghent ICU) a glycemic protocol is used, targeting values between 80 and 150 mg/dl.
 In practice, glycemia in patients often falls outside of this range, partly due to a lack of compliance in following the protocol.
 We sought to investigate the relationship between glycemic control and 30-day mortality, using routinely collected data from the UZ Ghent ICU on a large representative cohort of intensive care patients.
-Specifically, we aimed to test for a causal effect of a change in glycemia level (from $<$110 to $\geq$110 mg/dl, and then from $\leq$150 to $>$150 mg/dl) on death within 30 days.
-We also tested for the effect of a change in glycemia level at day 10.
+Specifically, we aimed to test the null hypothesis of no effect of a change in glycemia level (from $<$110 to $\geq$110 mg/dl, and then from $\leq$150 to $>$150 mg/dl) at any day of follow-up on death within 30 days from ICU entry.
+We restricted the analysis to patients that were alive in the ICU for at least 48 hours, thus removing patients who died immediately upon arrival in the ICU.